 Is there anything more comforting than Mac and Cheese?
 I didn't think so until I ate Trader Joe's Mac and Cheese Bites.
 How can Mac and Cheese be made better?
 Clearly, the answer is breading them and frying them.
-This is another item from the freezer section, but I would keep this to a crowd pleasing appetizer or snack.
+This is another item from the freezer section, but I would keep this to a crowd-pleasing appetizer or snack.

-Now, if you are new to Trader Joe's then this product might seem new.
+If you are new to Trader Joe's then this product might seem new.
 In fact, this item was on shelves previously and the last time I reviewed this item it was 2016.

 Just so you know, when Trader Joe's changes packaging it does mean that there is something different.
 Just this very week we saw the return of the much missed taco sauce.
 And yes, there were packaging changes on that as well.

 But no matter, this product is both new and improved.

 First off, these keep their shape far better than the original mac and cheese bites.
 The original bites either leaked or became a bit flat like a souffle coming out of the oven.

 But these are surrounded by a panko-like bread crumb which is a nice contrast to the soft mac and cheese center.